projectviola/Unity-Twitch-Eventsub/README.md

 - Currently supports a limited set of Twitch events (Raids, Chat Messages, Subscriptions, Gifted Subs, and Follows)
 - Requires a Twitch Developer application for authentication when not using the mock server
+- System.net is required.
+There is no way to implement this package into a WebGL project.

 ## License